konstructio/kubefirst-docs/versioned_docs/version-2.0/FAQ.md

 If an error occurs, try to run the command again: there is a `~/.kubefirst` file on your localhost that keeps track of your execution state.
 If it still doesn't work, check the log file which was created in the `~/.k1/logs` folder.

-If you are not sure about the steps to take to fix the problem you encouter, join our [Slack community](https://kubefirst.io/slack), and ask for help in the `#helping-hands` channel.
+If you are not sure about the steps to take to fix the problem you encounter, join our [Slack community](https://kubefirst.io/slack), and ask for help in the `#helping-hands` channel.
 We'll gladly work through it with you.

 If you think there is a bug, you can also open an [issue](https://github.com/kubefirst/kubefirst/issues) describing the problems you are having.